 The Criminal Justice Network explores all aspects of crime, policing, justice and punishment in all societies, but with a particular focus on the early-modern and modern periods.

 The Criminal Justice History Network is one of the largest networks at the ESSHC.
 It has a lively, inquisitive yet collegial atmosphere, and welcomes contributions from scholars all over the world whatever their career stage.
 The network serves particularly as a forum which brings North American and European scholars into contact with researchers from other parts of the world.
-The network is currently co-chaired by Heather Shore (Leeds Beckett University), Marion Pluskota (University of Leiden) and Zoe Alker (University of Liverpool).
+The network is currently co-chaired by Marion Pluskota (University of Leiden), Zoe Alker (University of Liverpool) and Nuno Camarinhas (Universidade Nova de Lisboa).

-The co-chairs invite proposals for panel sessions and individual papers for the next meeting of the ESSHC, in Belfast, 4 – 7 April, 2018.
+The co-chairs invite proposals for panel sessions and individual papers for the next meeting of the ESSHC, in Leiden, The Netherlands Wednesday 18 - Saturday 21 March 2020.
 Panel sessions last two hours, and generally include four papers on a specific theme, usually followed by a short discussant presentation, and with a chair.
 Ideally, panel contributors should come from a mix of countries, and certainly a mix of universities.
 We are particularly interested in proposals for comparative and/or inter-disciplinary thematic panels, but we will be happy to discuss any ideas you wish to put forward.
 The earlier you contact us, the more advice we’ll be able to offer.
 There is also scope for proposing an individual paper (of c.20 minutes).
 Usually, there are far more papers and panels proposed than can be fitted within the available amount of sessions.
 Therefore, each participant is only allowed to present one paper.
 If your individual proposal is accepted, we will either place it within an appropriate session, or put together a composite panel of related or cognate submissions.
 By exception, we will put five papers in one session.
-Again, if you would like advice on framing a proposal, do please contact us to discuss your ideas.
-At the conference, the chairs will inform you about the choices made during the network session.
+Again, if you would like advice on framing a proposal, please contact us to discuss your ideas.

 Once again, please do contact one of us if you would like to discuss proposing a paper or a panel.